linnminhtet23/linnminhtet23/README.md

 - 🔭 I’m a full stack developer based in Mandalay Myanmar

-- 🌱 I’m from final year IT Engineering student from Mandalay Myanmar
+- 🌱 I’m a final year IT Engineering student from Mandalay Myanmar

 - 👯 I’m looking to collaborate on Projects,Tech Articles